severalnines/docs/installation.rst

   $ chmod +x install-cc
   $ sudo ./install-cc   # omit sudo if you run as root

-If you have multiple network interface cards, assign one IP address for HOST variable as per example below:
+If you have multiple network interface cards, assign primary IP address for HOST variable as per example below:

 .. code-block:: bash